CMU-CREATE-Lab/automate-plume-viz/README.md

 sh bg.sh python automate_plume_viz.py pipeline
 ```
 To add more dates in the pipeline, edit the genetate_earthtime_data() function in the "automate_plume_viz.py" file.

+# For your application

+To use this code for your application, you need to:
+- Search and read every "IMPORTANT" tag in the "automate_plume_viz.py" file
+- Make sure that the share urls you generated have unique identifiers in the EarthTime layers by changing the "prefix" option for the "generate_metadata()" function
+- If you do not need smell reports in your visualization, change the "add_smell" option for the "generate_metadata()" function to False
+- Change pollution sources in the "run_hysplit()" function

+Before running large tasks that will take a long time on the CoCalc system, make sure that you notify and talk to system administrators.